 collect a semen sample during sex by using a condom.
 If you use a regular

-condom, you will need to wash it thoroughly before using it to remove any
+condom, you will need to wash it well before you use it.
+This helps to remove any

-powder or lubricant on it that might kill sperm.
+powder or lubricant on the condom that might kill sperm.
 You may also be given a

-special condom that does not contain any substance that kills sperm
+special condom that does not have any substance on it that kills sperm

 (spermicide).
-After you have ejaculated, carefully remove the condom from your
+After you ejaculate, carefully remove the condom from your

 penis.
-Tie a knot in the open end of the condom and place it in a container
+Tie a knot in the open end of the condom.
+Then place it in a container

 that can be sealed in case the condom leaks or breaks.